 As for the other things, a free domain that only lasts a year isn’t unusual, but a little annoying—some other hosting companies include a free domain even after the first year.

-25 email accounts is quite a lot—it’s not uncommon to get only 1 or 5 for entry level packages.
+25 email accounts are quite a lot—it’s not uncommon to get only 1 or 5 for entry level packages.

 Higher tiers of web hosting options allow for significantly more storage (250 GB and 500 GB respectively for the latter two plans), many more databases (100 and 500), email accounts (100 and 500), higher initial performance levels (levels 2 and 3), and are optimized for a greater number of websites (up to 5 and up to 50).

 All web hosting packages also get an SSL certificate, which is killer for a $1 a month option but to be expected for everything higher.

 While I think 1&1 IONOS has made its first two web hosting plans pretty well featured, especially proportionate to price, there are a couple of issues I have.

 The domain is only free for the first year for all three plans, which I think is unfortunate but not unreasonable.

 I do think unlimited storage should be available from the second tier upwards, and if not, then at least the third.

 The amount of permitted email accounts is fine but could be higher.